Welcome to the Rochester Police Department

 Not have received less than an honorable discharge from any of the Armed Forces of the United States, and

 Not have used a different name in the past for the purpose of fraud, avoiding debt, or any other improper purpose.

-Deadline for Registration: The deadline to register is midnight, the Wednesday prior to the exam, or when the maximum number of participants has been reached.
+Deadline for Registration: The deadline to register is 9am Wednesday, September 30th, or when the maximum number of participants has been reached.

 Each Candidate is Required to:

-Submit your completed online Candidate Questionnaire and Essay Questions no later than 9:00am, Friday before the exam or you will be disqualified.
+Submit your completed online PPI Component, including your Candidate Questionnaire and Essay Questions no later 5 days before your scheduled test session or you will be disqualified.
 Do not wait until the last minute.
 You will want to make sure you have no problem logging in to complete your submissions.
 If you wait until the the last minute, we may not have the necessary time to provide technical support, and

 Police Exam Solutions is pleased to announce the Law-Enforcement Entry Level In-Home Testing series, to replace the in-person testing previously scheduled.